openmfe/specification/specification.md

 **8.3.8**  `description`: A string with a brief description of the microfrontend, 100 to 300 characters long.
 It MAY use inline Markdown.

-**8.3.9**  `documentation`: A URL to a Markdown file which explains the functionality of the microfrontend in two to four paragraphs in a non-technical way from the business value perspective.
+**8.3.9**  `documentation`: A URL to a Markdown file which explains the functionality of the microfrontend in two to four paragraphs in a non-technical way from the business/customer value perspective.

 **8.3.10**  `attributes`: A list of objects, where every object describes one attribute on the microfrontend element.
 Each object MUST contain the following properties: